kubestellar/ocm-status-addon/CONTRIBUTING.md

 ## Testing Locally

-Needs updates for KubeFlex
+Needs updates for ocm-status-addon

 ## Licensing
-KubeFlex is [Apache 2.0 licensed](LICENSE) and we accept contributions via GitHub pull requests.
+ocm-status-addon is [Apache 2.0 licensed](LICENSE) and we accept contributions via GitHub pull requests.

 Please read the following guide if you're interested in contributing to KubeStellar.